 An Issued stock of the Chocoladefabrik Lindt & Sprüngli AG in 1930

-Lindt & Spruengli is a Swiss multinational chocolatier and confectionery company, which now owns five of the biggest chocolate producing establishments in the world including Russell Stover Candies, maker of the popular Whitman’s Chocolate, which was acquired for about $1.5 billion in 2014.
+Lindt & Spruengli is a Swiss multinational confectionery company, which now owns five of the biggest chocolate producing establishments in the world, including Russell Stover Candies, maker of the popular Whitman’s Chocolate, which was acquired for about $1.5 billion in 2014.

 1. Berkshire Hathaway